shanwai1234/beautiful-jekyll/RN.md

 08-2019

-Feel excited to give a presentation in [CGM](https://cgmonline.co/) about my GPWAS model, details about my presentation could be found in [here](https://www.youtube.com/watch?v=6I1VeP7tiwA&feature=youtu.be).
+Feel excited to give a presentation in [CGM](https://cgmonline.co/) about my GPWAS model, media about my presentation could be found in [YouTube](https://www.youtube.com/watch?v=6I1VeP7tiwA&feature=youtu.be).

 07-2019